CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 ## Next Steps

-We've covered a lot in terms of building, maintaining, scaling, customizing, and expanding our Postgres cluster.
-However, there may come a time where we need to [delete our Postgres cluster]({{< relref "delete-cluster.md" >}}).
+Now that we can enable connection pooling in a cluster, let’s explore how to [manually restart PostgreSQL]({{< relref "manual-restart.md" >}}) using PGO.
 How do we do that?